 Does wheel painting need extraction?

-Paint work should be reviewed with the workshop environment, booth pressure, extraction route, safety, and finish quality in mind.
+Paint work should be reviewed with the workshop environment, booth pressure, extraction option, safety, and finish quality in mind.

 Can this be part of a phased wheel repair setup?